Tminww/shekshuev.github.io/docs/databases/development/js/postgres.md

-# Developing the Repository Layer of a Web Application
+## Developing the Repository Layer of a Web Application

-## Database Initialization

 You need to manually create SQL tables that reflect the structure of the GopherTalk social network.
 Below are the tables, their fields, and the relationships between them.